ArianeMora/SiRCleR/README.md

 ```

 #### Making your CpGs map to a single gene version
 This is only in python at the moment.
-Please post an issue if you want to do this in R and we'll write a wrapper :)  (https://github.com/ArianeMora/scircm)
+Please post any issue if you want to do this in R and we'll write a wrapper :)  (https://github.com/ArianeMora/scircm)

-## Regulatory clustering model
+## Signature Regulatory Clustering model

 The general table of how we define regulatory clusters.